-Before you learn about percentage word problems, review Formula for percentage or you can use the approach that I use here.
+Before you take a look at the percentage word problems in this lesson and their solutions, it may help to review the lesson about formula for percentage or you can use the different techniques that I use here.

 A test has 20 questions.
-If peter gets 80% correct, how many questions did peter missed?
+If peter gets 80% correct, how many questions did peter miss?

-Since the test has 20 questions and he got 16 correct answers, the number of questions he missed is 20 − 16 = 4
+Since the test has 20 questions and he got 16 correct answers, the number of questions Peter missed is 20 − 16 = 4

-However, we know that the number of teachers teaching basic or the percentage = 50
+However, we know that the number of teachers teaching basic math is equal to the percentage = part = 50

 Putting it all together, we get the following equation: